How To Create A Great Keyword Strategy To Drive Traffic in 2022

 Logic and intuition aren’t only good for removing keywords, they’re also good for adding them.
-Go over the list and manually add keyword options that are absent but make sense based off of your marketing goals and buyer persona interests.
+Go over the list and manually add keyword options that are absent but make sense based on your marketing goals and buyer persona interests.

 Add strategically significant phrases.
 Even if the phrase is very particular, if it’s something that a potential customer is likely to search, it wouldn’t be a great keyword strategy without it on your list.

 Many SEO experts stress building your keyword strategy around terms with low difficulty and high average monthly searches, but they’re too focused on the marketing side to see the sales side tie-in.